benfenorg/bfc/crates/sui-framework/docs/sui_system/staking_pool.md

 2. Using the above number and the given <code>principal_withdraw_amount</code>, calculates the rewards portion of the stake we should withdraw.
 3. Withdraws the rewards portion from the rewards pool at the current exchange rate.
-We only withdraw the rewards portion because the principal portion was already taken out of the staker's self custodiedStakedBfc.
+We only withdraw the rewards portion because the principal portion was already taken out of the staker's self custodied StakedSui.

 <pre><code><b>fun</b> <a href="../sui_system/staking_pool.md#sui_system_staking_pool_withdraw_rewards">withdraw_rewards</a>(pool: &<b>mut</b> <a href="../sui_system/staking_pool.md#sui_system_staking_pool_StakingPool">sui_system::staking_pool::StakingPool</a>, principal_withdraw_amount: u64, pool_token_withdraw_amount: u64, epoch: u64): <a href="../sui/balance.md#sui_balance_Balance">sui::balance::Balance</a>&lt;<a href="../sui/bfc.md#sui_bfc_BFC">sui::bfc::BFC</a>&gt;